 This chapter applies to all forms of sponsorship relating to corporate image, brands, products, individuals (“talent”), activities, or events of any kind.
 It includes sponsorship by both commercial and non-commercial organisations, including sponsorship elements forming part of other marketing activities such as sales promotion or direct marketing.
 Furthermore, these rules, as well as the General Provisions, apply regardless of how sponsorships are created, modified or delivered, i.e., whether by humans or through automated means, such as AI and algorithms.

 The rules also apply to any sponsorship element of corporate social responsibility programmes, often referred to as “partnerships”.
-Activities owned by sponsors should comply, as much as possible, to this chapter’s principles.
+Activities owned by sponsors should comply to this chapter’s principles.

 This chapter does not apply to product placement, or to funding which lacks a commercial or communication purpose, such as donations or patronage, except where there is a sponsorship element.